cqframework/mct-ig/input/pagecontent/technical-requirements.md

 ###### Assumptions

-1. Calculate a single hospital-level-process measure
+1. The prototype will calculate a single hospital-level-process measure
-2. Have a User Interface similar to Hospital Quality Reporting webpage
+2. The prototype will have a User Interface similar to Hospital Quality Reporting webpage
-3. MCT Host is platform agnostic
+3. The prototype can be hosted on any system
-4. It will connect to QI Core Compliant FHIR Server for mock reporting system
+4. The prototype will will connect to QI Core Compliant FHIR Server for mock reporting system
-5. It will connect to server with DEQM receiver capabilities as a mock receiving system
+5. The prototype willill connect to server with Data Exchange for Quality Measures (DEQM) receiver capabilities as a mock receiving system
-6. It will use smart on FHIR or OAuth for authentication and authorization (NOTE: This is not implemented in the current prototype)
+6. The MCT will will use SMART on FHIR or OAuth for authentication and authorization (NOTE: This is not implemented in the current prototype)
 7. The prototype will use synthetic data
-8. It will contain internal bundles of knowledge repository (measure specification support)
+8. The prototype will contain internal bundles of knowledge repository (measure specification support)
-9. It will contain internal bundles terminology service
+9. The prototype will contain internal bundles terminology service
-10. It will consider strategies for supporting bulk FHIR, but the prototype will use an API-based approach
+10. Future prototypes will consider strategies for supporting bulk FHIR, but the prototype will use an API-based approach
 11. Hospitals with multiple locations operating under a single CCN will submit reports for all locations
 12. Hospital users can select measures for reporting (see 1st assumption)
-13. It will consider strategies for supporting aggregated patient data, but the prototype will use a snapshot approach
+13. Future prototypes will consider strategies for supporting aggregated patient data, but the prototype will use a snapshot approach
-14. It will perform measure calculation directly on gathered data
+14. The prototype will perform measure calculation directly on data gatheredwithout need for patient matching, de-duplication, etc
-15. It will consider strategies for storage versus exchange of data
+15. Future prototypes will consider strategies for storage versus exchange of data

 ###### Constraints

-The following architectural and system constraints are identified for the Measure Calculation Tool:
+The following architectural and system constraints are identified for the MCT:

 1. The solution must be open source, making use of only non-commercial, freely available software and technologies
 2. The solution must use FHIR-based standards for all data exchange and measure specifications